VulcanDev/devconnect/README.md

 - [ ] Use a custom Foundation UI for the website instead of the premade bootstrap one
 - [ ] Reset / change password

-More to come.
 Features will be developed after completing the base project.

 ## Live Host